SiggeAlfredsson/PhoneduckSigge/README.md

 What to fix !

-Socket message does not send to all the channels you are connected to ( you do still get receive all messages ),
+Socket message does not send to all the channels you are connected to ( you do still get receive all messages ), (works sometimes and sometimes dont? what, me confused)

 spring.jpa.hibernate.ddl-auto=create-drop --> update .
 Created weird bug where the id of the channel got way to large,